hzghb/gitskills/README.md

 creat a new branch is quick
-creat a new branch is quick & simple creat a new branch is quick and simple creat a new branch is quick and simple dev
+creat a new branch is quick & simple creat a new branch is quick and simple creat a new branch is quick and simple dev  aa